-- 1. Complete an application for admission. - Apply online at one of the three colleges and obtain clearance to take an RCCD placement test 24-48 hours after your application is submitted (not including weekends or holidays). - View test details, preparation tips and sample questions online at each college's Assessment Center webpage.
+- 1. Complete an application for admission. - Apply online at one of the three colleges and obtain clearance to take an RCCD placement test 24-48 hours after your application is submitted (not including weekends or holidays). - Before taking the assessment test, students are encouraged to view test details, preparation tips, and sample questions online at college's Assessment Center webpage.